andre-rd-rodrigues/pipelist/README.md

 1. Clone the repository to your computer

-2. Add an .env file to your root folder
+2. Add an `.env` file to the root folder

 3. Add your default Pipedrive API key or add my personal key from the "Challenge Delivery" email, in this format: